coatyio/coaty-examples/README.md

 ## Credits

-Last but certainly not least, a big *Thank You!* to the following folks that helped to realize and improve Coaty JS examples:
+Last but certainly not least, a big *Thank You!* to the following folks that helped to realize and improve Coaty examples:

 * Markus Sauer [@markussauer](https://github.com/markussauer)
 * Antoine Beyet